Oriented Matroids and Combinatorial Neural Codes: Introduction

 \section{Introduction}

 A combinatorial neural code is a collection $\scC$ of subsets of $[n] := \{1,\dots,n\}$.
-Such codes arise from neural activity, with each codeword $\s\subseteq[n]$ in $\scC$ representing a set of neurons which are simultaneously active in response to some stimulus.
-Our motivating example is the activity of hippocampal place cells, neurons in the brain which encode a physical location in an animal's environment \cite{okeefe1978}.
-Each neuron $i$ is active when the animal is in a corresponding subset $U_i$ of the animal's environment $X \subseteq \R^d$, called the $i$th \emph{place field}.
-If neural activity is viewed as a function $X \to \F_2^n$, then the set $U_i$, referred to as a \emph{receptive field} for general stimuli, is the support of the $i$th component of this function.
+Such codes model neural activity, with each codeword $\s\subseteq[n]$ in $\scC$ representing a set of neurons which are simultaneously active.
+Our motivating example is the activity of hippocampal place cells, neurons in the brain which encode an animal's physical location \cite{okeefe1978}.
+Each neuron $i$ is active when the animal is in a corresponding subset $U_i$ of the animal's environment $X \subseteq \R^d$, called the $i$-th \emph{place field}.
+If neural activity is viewed as a function $X \to \{0,1\}^n$, then the set $U_i$ is the support of the $i$-th component of this function, the ``preferred location'' of that neuron.
+Neurons acting as indicators for a preferred set of stimuli appear across many sensory modalities, so we will use the slightly broader term \emph{receptive field} to de-emphasize the spatial navigation aspect.

 In this simplified model, neurons fire together if and only if their receptive fields overlap, and thus the code represents the intersection pattern of the receptive fields.
 This information can reveal significant topological and geometric information in experimental data, such as the topology of an animal's environment \cite{curto2008cellgroups} or the intrinsic geometry of more abstract stimulus spaces \cite{giusti2015clique,zhou2018hyperbolic}.
 Receptive fields are often observed to be convex, and therefore we are interested in characterizing \emph{convex} neural codes: codes that arise as the intersection patterns of convex open subsets of some Euclidean space.
-For example, \cref{fig:code_ex} shows a convex code with three receptive fields.
+For example, \cref{fig:code_ex} illustrates three convex receptive fields and the associated convex code.